TuomoKu/SPX-GC/README.md

   http://192.148.1.22:5000
 --------------------------------
 ```
-> Port 5000 is the default value in config.
-In some virtual machines the IP address shown may show the _internal IP_ but the _external IP_ must be used instead.
+> Port 5000 is the default value in config and can be changed.

 If installation and server start-up worked, you should see a Config screen in your browser asking a preference regarding user access.
 ![snapshot](screenshots/01-spx-loginpolicy.png)